The Streak (professional wrestling): The American Bad-Ass years (11–0)

-Defending the Streak (12–0)
+Defending the Streak (14–0)

 Survivor Series 2003 marked the end of The Undertaker's Big Evil persona, when he lost a Buried Alive Match against Vince McMahon due to interference from Kane.
 Reverting to his former Deadman persona, The Undertaker would haunt Kane throughout various matches in vignettes in the build up to the match, before his eventual return at WrestleMania XX.
 The Undertaker defeated Kane for the second time at WrestleMania by executing a Tombstone Piledriver.

 As part of his "Legend Killer" gimmick, Randy Orton began seeking out The Undertaker, hoping to be the one to finally end the Streak at WrestleMania 21.
 Orton would go as far as attacking his on-screen girlfriend, Stacy Keibler, and WWE Legend Jake "The Snake" Roberts turning heel in the process, before The Undertaker accepted the challenge.
 The finish to the match came when Randy Orton attempted to execute a Tombstone Piledriver, only for it to be reversed by The Undertaker into one of his own.
 Speaking to Yahoo Sports in 2015, Orton reflected on the success of the match, saying: "We killed it.
 I reversed the chokeslam into the RKO, everybody bought it, he beat my ass and that was it.
 He picked up another win at 'Mania, and rightfully so, because I think the WrestleMania brand and Undertaker go hand in hand".
 This match marked the first time "The Streak" had been properly acknowledged since WrestleMania XI and 6 years later at WrestleMania X-Seven.

 During the start of 2006, The Undertaker began his pursuit for the World Heavyweight Championship, held by Kurt Angle at the time.
 On an episode of SmackDown! that aired on March 3, Mark Henry cost The Undertaker the match, as well as the World Heavyweight Championship.
 As a result, Undertaker then challenged Henry to a casket match at WrestleMania 22.
 The Undertaker won the match when he put Henry inside the casket.
 In 2019, former WWE producer Bruce Prichard claimed that the initial plan set out by Vince McMahon was for Henry to win the match, with The Undertaker and other producers unreceptive to the idea.
 Kurt Angle claimed that Undertaker wanted to wrestle with him for a "5-star match" and let Angle break the Streak, but this plan wasn't accepted by McMahon.
 The match was instead held at No Way Out.
+Mark Henry later stated during his interview that, "Going into WrestleMania 22 against The Undertaker, is like playing Michael Jordan one-on-one."